-Figure 8 Default topology.
+Figure 7 Default Topology.

 Objects "Time" and "Date" are shown first in the list.
-They are intended to set the time and date of the KES device by means of an external KNX clock.
-Their functionality and everything related to time management will be detailed in ANNEX I: Time management.
+Their purpose is to set the time and date of KES by means of an external KNX clock.
+Their functionality and everything related to the time management will be detailed in ANNEX I: Time Management.

-"Global Reset" and "Global Request" can be found next.
-When it receives the value "1", the earlier will reset every counter and every calculation to the default values, so every object related to instant values, estimations, total values and average values that had been parameterized will become zero, as well as every variable needed for calculations.
-In addition, communication objects related to tariffs and the upper and lower limits will return to their original value, that is, the one parameterized through the corresponding ETS fields.
-After that the measuring and calculating process will start again.
+"Global Reset" and "Global Request" are listed next.
+When the value "1" is received by the earlier, every counter and every calculation will be reset to their default values, so every object related to instant values, estimations, total values and average values that had been enabled by parameter will become zero, as well as every variable needed for calculations.
+In addition, communication objects related to tariffs and the upper and lower limits will return to their original values, that is, the one parameterised through the corresponding ETS fields.
+After that the measuring and calculating process will start over.
 The value "0" written to this object will have no effect.

-Regarding "Global Request", the value "1" through this object will cause an extra sending of all the communication objects related to the power consumption which, because of having been parameterized in such way, are already being sent to the bus at certain times: instant values, accumulate values, average values, peak values, etc. In other words, the global request forces the re-sending of everything that KES, with no need of a specific external request, already sends periodically to the bus.
-Objects not related to a periodical sending will consequently not be sent, such as "Total Energy", "Total Cost", etc. In addition, when the global request takes place, objects for which a periodical sending is available but has not been parameterized in ETS will not be sent either.
+Regarding "Global Request", the value "1" through this object will cause an extra sending of all the communication objects related to the power consumption which, because of having been parameterised in such way, are already being sent to the bus at certain times: instant values, accumulate values, average values, peak values, etc. In other words, a global request forces the re-sending of everything that KES, with no need of a specific external request, already sends periodically to the bus.
+Objects not related to a periodical sending will consequently not be sent, such as "Total Energy", "Total Cost", etc. In addition, when the global request takes place, objects for which a periodical sending is available but have not been parameterised in ETS will not be sent either.

-The behaviour of the communication objects "Tariff x" and "Switch to tariff x", shown by default, will be detailed later.
+The behaviour of the communication objects "Tariff x" and "Switch to Tariff x", shown by default, will be detailed later.